 Whether you have recently graduated from University or taken a coding programme, you're probably wondering how to get your first entry-level IT job so you can launch your exciting career in technology.

 It’s a great time to be building a career in technology, there are many opportunities for anyone looking to land their first entry-level job in IT.
-The UK is currently facing a skills shortage while the demand for technology professionals continues to grow.
+The UK is currently facing an IT skills shortage while the demand for technology professionals continues to grow.

 There are some important technology career preparation steps that should be on your to-do list.
 If you have not yet secured your first professional IT role, the tips below can help increase your odds of securing interviews with the companies you want to work for, so you can begin your journey in the world of technology.